stat6250-s17/course-questions-wiki/week-02/README.md

 - Answer (meisenbach-stat6250): 1926 for SAS 9.4 and beyond.
 It might.
 Previously the default was 1920.
 - Question (aoneill2−stat6250): Can the value of the YEARCUTOFF= option be equal to exactly 100 yeas before the date in question?
 How do you determine the YEARCUTOFF= option if you are not syure about whether the years entered would be within a 100-yr interval?
 - Question (cyuan10−stat6250): Does the YEARCUTOFF= option always start from the low-end and count up or can it start from the high end and count down?
--Answer (mcardoso3-stat6250):  Yes, the YEARCUTOFF=option can specify which 100-year span is used to interpret two-digit year values.
+- Answer (mcardoso3-stat6250):  Yes, the YEARCUTOFF=option can specify which 100-year span is used to interpret two-digit year values.
 - Question (yren10−stat6250): “YEARCUTOFF=” specifies 100-year span, what if we need a 200-year span or more?
 - Question (akumar30−stat6250): Does YEARCUTOFF option in SAS has any impact on a date value that contains four digit year?
--Answer (mcardoso3-stat6250):  Yes, a date value that contains a four-digit year value is interpreted correctly even if it doesn't fall within the 100-year span set by the YEARCUTOFF= option.
+- Answer (mcardoso3-stat6250):  Yes, a date value that contains a four-digit year value is interpreted correctly even if it doesn't fall within the 100-year span set by the YEARCUTOFF= option.

 [Course Textbook Chapter 2, Problem 9]